OctoPrint/plugins.octoprint.org/_plugins/OctoText.md

   python: ">=3,<4"

 ---
 # OctoText - Simple, Easy to use, Free text or email notifications
 OctoText is a notification plugin that will send you a text or email on configurable printer events.
 All you need is an email account!
 The printer status - along with a webcam snapshot if configured - will be sent to you either through email or SMS text message.

-OctoText is not a service, you will never be charged and your information is only stored on the device it is installed on and never transmitted anywhere for any reason.
+OctoText is not a service, you will never be charged, and your information is only stored on the device it is installed on and never transmitted anywhere for any reason.

+New in this release:
+<li> Thumbnails from PrusaSlicer and Cura are read from newly uploaded files
+and sent on printer start notifications.</li>
+<li> Pause detection for Prusa "wait for user" messages on filament change events.</li>
+<li> SSL protocol has been added for services that don't support TLS.</li>
+<li> better message formatting.</li>
+<li> the test button on the navigation bar is now an envelope and can be hidden.</li>
+<li> bug fixes with webcams that are rotated and flipped.</li>
+<li> the printer name is now used in the messages to identify the source of the notification.</li>

 ## Get optionally notified on the following printer events:
 <ul>
    <li> File uploaded</li>
    <li> Print started</li>
-   <li> Print done</li>
+   <li> Print finished</li>
    <li> Print failure </li>
+   <li> Print cancel </li>
+   <li> Print pause </li>
+   <li> Print resume </li>
-   <li> Peroidic progress updates </li>
+   <li> Periodic progress updates </li>
    <li> Error (unrecoverable)</li>
 </ul>